openvinotoolkit/training_extensions/misc/pytorch_toolkit/breast_ultrasound_simulation/README.md

 # Multi-frequncy Ultrasound Simulation

 Ultrasound simulators are used by clinicians and by the scientific community of practitioners and educators.
 Ultrasound image formation depends on factors like frequency and size of the transducer, tissue characteristics, nonlinear attenuation, diffraction, and scattering due to the medium.
-Prior approaches try to incorporate various factors by modeling their physics and solving wave equations which leads to computationally expensive solutions.
+Prior approaches try to incorporate various factors by modelling their physics and solving wave equations, leading to computationally expensive solutions.
 In this work, we propose a fast simulation approach using Convolutional Neural Network (CNN) to model the non-linearity of signal interaction with ultrasound image formation.
 The network is trained in an adversarial manner using a Turing test discriminator.
-The simulation process consists of two stages, Stage 0 is a pseudo B-mode simulator that provides an initial estimate of the speckle map, Stage 1 is a multi-linear separable CNN which further refines the speckle map to provide the final output.
+The simulation process consists of two stages; Stage 0 is a pseudo-B-mode simulator that provides an initial estimate of the speckle map, Stage 1 is a multi-linear separable CNN which further refines the speckle map to give the final output.
-We further derive the relationship between frequency of the transducer and resolution of the ultrasound image in order to be able to simulate and form images at frequencies other than at which the model is trained.
-This is achieved by interpolation between dilated kernels in a multi-linear separable CNN that is used to control the resolution of the generated image allowing for zero-shot adaptation.
-Using the multi-linear separable design we are also able to simulate full 3D volumes by training the model only on 2D ultrasound images.
+We further derive the relationship between the frequency of the transducer and the resolution of the ultrasound image to be able to simulate and form images at frequencies other than at which the model is trained.
+This is achieved by interpolation between dilated kernels in a multi-linear separable CNN used to control the resolution of the generated image allowing for zero-shot adaptation.
+Using the multi-linear separable design,, we can simulate entire 3D volumes by training the model only on 2D ultrasound images.
-Given a  CNN trained on a  2D ultrasound dataset acquired using a transducer of a particular frequency, we can simulate  ultrasound images and 3D volumes corresponding to various transducer frequencies without the need for availability of additional training data in 3D and at different frequency.
-We also demonstrate the  the ability to simulate ultrasound images of breast tumor using a model trained on IVUS dataset.
+Given a  CNN trained on a  2D ultrasound dataset acquired using a transducer of a particular frequency, we can simulate ultrasound images and 3D volumes corresponding to various transducer frequencies without the need for availability of additional training data in 3D and at a different frequency.
+We also demonstrate the ability to simulate ultrasound images of breast tumour using a model trained on IVUS dataset.
 We have performed an extensive validation of our approach using both real and simulated ultrasound images.
-Using a regression analysis we have concluded that there exists a linear relationship between the proposed  kernel interpolation factor and the transducer frequency thereby laying the foundation of a multi-frequency full 3D ultrasound volume simulator.
+Using regression analysis, we have concluded that there exists a linear relationship between the proposed kernel interpolation factor and the transducer frequency, thereby laying the foundation of a multi-frequency full 3D ultrasound volume simulator.

 ## Proposed Approach